-- 1. Failure to achieve a semester grade point average of 2.8 or greater in the semester following academic probation. - 2.
-Inability to progress If a student does not receive a "C" in all technical courses. - 3.
-If a student falls below a 75 on a lab practical/skills check and is unable to successfully pass with the retake policy listed above. - Failure of a clinical practice will require the student to complete another comparable experience or remediation determined by the Academic Coordinator of Clinical Education.
-Failure of the second clinical practice or remediation will result in dismissal. - 5.
+- 1. Inability to progress If a student does not receive a "C" in all technical courses. - 2.
+If a student falls below a 75 on a lab practical/skills check and is unable to successfully pass with the retake policy listed above.

+- Failure of a clinical practice will require the student to complete another comparable experience or remediation determined by the Academic Coordinator of Clinical Education.
+Failure of the second clinical practice or remediation will result in dismissal. - 4.
 All general education courses taken in which the student receives below a "C" must be repeated.
-Failure to repeat such courses within one academic semester shall result in the student being dismissed from the program. - 6.
+Failure to repeat such courses within one academic semester shall result in the student being dismissed from the program. - 5.
 Successful completion of all required course work and graduation from the program must occur within 3 years of initial enrollment in PTA courses.
 Failure to do so will create ineligibility for further participation and will require re-application to the program as a new student.
-Extenuating circumstances will be reviewed by the Program Director. - Academic Dishonesty If a student breaks the Northwest Florida State College Academic Integrity policy, disciplinary actions will be taken per that policy and may result is dismissal from the program. - 8.
-Behavioral Probation: any behavioral probation exceeding one semester. - 9.
+Extenuating circumstances will be reviewed by the Program Director. - 6.
+Academic Dishonesty If a student breaks the Northwest Florida State College Academic Integrity policy, disciplinary actions will be taken per that policy and may result is dismissal from the program. - 7.
+Behavioral Probation: any behavioral probation exceeding one semester. - 8.
 Attendance Policy: If a student does not comply with the program attendance policy.